tri47/tri47.github.io/_posts/2020-03-05-scraping-a-instagram-profile.md

 ---
 ![](/assets/images/pancake1.png)
 <br/> <br/>
-Instagram has become an important platform for restaurants and cafes to run advertisements and connect with their patrons.
-I was working on improving customer interactions on Instagram for a restaurant in Melbourne.
-Naturally, I wanted to analyse past performance.
-Unfortunately, I couldn't find a (free) way to extract the information easily, so I resorted to web scraping.
+I had troubles getting Instagram posts information for a project I was doing for a restaurant in Melbourne to improve engagement with their patrons.
+A lot of the tutorial in the web is outdated due to Instagram updates, so I wrote my own here.

 I deployed the script as a microservice on AWS Lambda to send a regular report by email to me.
 The code can be found [here](https://github.com/tri47/instaScraper).
+If you only want to scrape to a csv file, you only need the **instaScraper.py** file.

-This post is to explain how to find the information required to run the code, as a lot of the tutorials on the web are outdated due to recent Instagram updates.
+This post explains how to find the information required to run the code.

-## Can't I just scrape the page source?
+### Can't I just scrape the page source?
 You can.
 The problem is the infinite scroll feature.

 When you open an Instagram profile page, you get 12 posts by default, then you have to scroll down to load new ones.
 This process returns the new posts via Javascript and won't update the page source, so you will only end up with the original 12 posts from the page source.